 Exporting to third party development tools

-You can export your project from any of our tools to third party tools.
+You can export your project from Mbed Studio or Mbed CLI to third party tools.
 For instructions, as well as tool-specific information, see the Exporting to third party toolchains page.